 Use the basic trigger mode to describe a trigger condition that is a global Boolean equation of participating debug probe comparators.
 Basic trigger mode is enabled when the Trigger Mode is set to either BASIC_ONLY or BASIC_OR_TRIG_IN.
-Use the Basic Trigger Setup window (see Figure 11-22) to create this trigger condition and debug probe compare values.
+Use the Basic Trigger Setup window (see the following figure) to create this trigger condition and debug probe compare values.